Choices and Personal Growth

 Parents who become involved in the challenges of contested parenting time (custody and visitation) cases in our Family Courts face demands on their resources of time, money, emotional well-being, and psychological health that can deplete them very quickly.
 Parents experience overwhelming feelings of sadness, anger, hurt, betrayal, and, in many cases, shame.
 Moms and dads are often stunned when they discover that the judicial response to their requests is not as straightforward as they expected.

-Family Court is still an adversarial process which results in winners and losers.
+Family Court can be an adversarial process which results in winners and losers.
 The courts listen carefully to parents, weigh the evidence, and, ultimately, make an effort to make the best possible decision.
 These decisions must be made in the context of several conflicting principles:

 - Protect the constitutional rights of the adult parties to parent their children,